What is the GAPS Diet? Today I’m explaining the GAPS diet, in an easy to understand way.

 The GAPS diet begins with different stages called the introduction diet.
 These stages let you gradually introduce foods a little at a time, so that deep, effective healing can take place more quickly.

 Once the introduction diet is completed, the patient moves on to the full GAPS diet, where all of the allowed foods are included.
+Not everyone starts with intro.
+Some start with the full GAPS diet.

 How long does healing take on the GAPS diet?